 There are two desserts on the menu: the Coconut Malabi, with candied pistachio, plum marmalade, and kataif, and the Milky, a simple chocolate mousse with whipped cream.
 Having just polished off the French toast, we all nodded our heads politely in agreement that we’d skip dessert.
 At the last minute, we gave in— “we’ll take the Milky” yelped the weakest among us.
 The meal had been so delicious, with each bite filled with surprises to enchant the palate, that we simply could not remember why we originally wanted to forgo dessert.

 The simpler of the two options, the Milky was a safe bet.
 The thick, creamy and smooth chocolate mousse was at the bottom of a small, simple glass topped with impossibly fluffy whipped cream.
 To give it the added Balaboosta touch, it was served with crispy sesame rice crackers, which tasted great dunked and dipped into the mousse.

 The Bitches say: A+ for an exceptional Mediterranean brunch with just the right amount of options, great flavors, easy and kind service, and a bustling, casual ambiance that’s perfect for brunchers of all sorts.

-Balaboosta serves brunch on Saturday and Sunday from 11 a.m. to 3:30 p.m.
+Balaboosta serves brunch on Saturdays and Sundays.